anytizer/sargam-blog.lmms/README.md

 # sargam-blog.lmms

-How I achieved practically random, though incomplete, SARGAM generation.
+How I experiemented and achieved practically random, though incomplete, SARGAM generation.

 This page is also a bookmark to some articles in the same area.